stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CortexM/Mode_Privilege/readme.txt

 The associated program is used to:

-1. Switch the Thread mode stack from Main stack to Process stack
+1)Switch the Thread mode stack from Main stack to Process stack

-2. Switch the Thread mode from Privileged to Unprivileged
+2)Switch the Thread mode from Privileged to Unprivileged

-3. Switch the Thread mode from Unprivileged back to Privileged
+3)Switch the Thread mode from Unprivileged back to Privileged

 To monitor the stack used and the privileged or unprivileged access level of code in Thread mode, a set of variables is available within the program.
 It is also